Editor’s Note:This post has been updated with new content and links.

 I quickly posted a project with my hourly wage limits and other requirements, like English levels and feedback scores, that were high enough so that the person I decide to go with wouldn’t ditch me midway through the project.

-The project was to get targeted email addresses at $4/hour (yes that’s an insanely low dollar amount, but can be a great wage for someone, somewhere) that I deemed to be relevant.
+The project was to get targeted email addresses at $4/hour (yes, that’s an insanely low dollar amount, but it’s a great wage for someone, somewhere) that I deemed relevant.

-I got about 10 bids for the project, and ultimately ended up choosing someone who didn’t have so much feedback history that they’d be too expensive, but enough history to know they’ve done the dance before.
+I got about 10 bids for the project.
+Ultimately, I chose someone who didn’t have so much feedback history that they’d be too expensive, but enough history to know they’ve done the dance before.

-Once you find the person you want to work with, you’ll have to craft their work routine in as much detail as possible, so that nothing can be misunderstood by them.
+Once you find the person you want to work with, you’ll have to craft their work routine in as much detail as possible so that nothing will be misunderstood.

-Because of that, I decided to sign up for a free trial of ScreenCast to record exactly what I wanted the person to do.
+With that in mind, I signed up for a free ScreenCast trial to record exactly what I wanted the person to do.

-If I would’ve written out the job details word for word, then I’d probably be wasting more time and getting more headaches trying to communicate something that someone else would interpret differently.
+If I’d written out the job details word for word, I’d probably waste more time and get more headaches trying to communicate something that someone else would interpret differently.

-The visuals within the video and the ability to pause and come back to certain steps will definitely help your freelancer get the job right the first time.
+The visuals in the video and the ability to pause and review steps will help your freelancer do the job right the first time.